jojos38/AfkPlus/README.md

  - afkplus.afkplayers - Set other players afk
  - afkplus.beingafk - Permission to be afk

+# Commands list :
+ - /afk - Set yourself afk or not
+ - /afk [player] - Set other player afk

 # config.yml :
 \# How many seconds before a player get Afk
 time: 300